RECAPEM

 • Patients with a pacemaker may have the device rate increased.

-• If patient failed to respond and Tdp recurred, then one may consider alternative diagnosis such as PMVT due to ischemia or catecholaminergic ventricular tachycardia.
+6. If a patient fails to respond and Tdp recurs, then one may consider an alternative diagnosis such as PMVT due to ischemia or catecholaminergic ventricular tachycardia.

 RECAP

-• By enlarge abnormal HR might be assumed as a primary cause of clinical instability when; non-sinus tachycardia at > 170 bpmor AF with rapid ventricular response > 130-150 bpm.
+• By and large abnormal HR might be assumed as a primary cause of clinical instability when; non-sinus tachycardia at > 170 bpm or AF with rapid ventricular response > 130-150 bpm.

 • Electrical cardioversion/defibrillation is the easiest and fastest approach to stabilize the patients if indicated and practiced appropriately.
-It is safer than any other antiarrhythmic medications.
+It is safer than any other antiarrhythmic medication.

 • It is safest to assume regular WCT as VT until proven otherwise.